About hosted layers

-You can publish your maps and data as hosted web layers on ArcGIS Online.
-When you do this, ArcGIS Online takes care of hosting your layers (as services) and scaling to meet demand, hence these are often called hosted layers.
+You can publish your maps and data as hosted layers to ArcGIS Online.
+When you do this, ArcGIS Online takes care of hosting your layers and the data that populates them.
+Hence, these are called hosted layers.
 Web, desktop, and mobile apps can access your ArcGIS Online hosted layers from anywhere on the Internet if you choose to allow it.
-You can publish hosted web layers directly from your desktop without installing your own server.
+You can publish hosted layers directly from your desktop without installing your own server.

-ArcGIS Online hosted web layers are useful when you need to expose a map or dataset on the web, but you do not have your own GIS server.
-It's also an easy way to share certain maps with an Internet audience if your own GIS server cannot be made public.
+ArcGIS Online hosted layers are useful when you need to expose a map or dataset on the web, but you do not have your own GIS Server site.
+It's also an easy way to share certain maps with an Internet audience if your own GIS Server site cannot be made public.

-You must have the following to publish layers to ArcGIS Online:
+You must have the following to publish hosted layers to ArcGIS Online:

-You can publish the following types of hosted web layers:
+You can publish the following types of hosted layers: